Pagero HTTPS solutions

 # Prerequisites

-Prior to being able to utilize the Pagero HTTP offering, your internal integration solution needs to support the sending of data through an HTTP client or being able to receive data through an HTTP server.
+Prior to being able to utilize our Pagero HTTP offering, your internal integration solution needs to support the sending of data through an HTTP client and/or be able to receive data through an HTTP server.

 When ordering the HTTP Connectivity Setup, either from Pagero Store or by your sales representative, and the setup has been finalized by Pagero you will receive an interconnect specification with the connectivity details.